ivanjaenm/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a computer engineer and scientist who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to real-world problems.
+I am a computer scientist/engineer who is passionate about the interplay between mathematical theory of intelligent systems, computational algorithms and their applications to real-world problems.
 I have experience in both academic computer science and practical engineering.

-I conducted research in combinatorial optimization working with [Dr. Rafael Rivera](https://scholar.google.com.mx/citations?hl=en&user=UoFV9LAAAAAJ) at TecNM-Veracruz, Mexico, evolutionary computation with [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/) at [CIMAT-Guanajuato](http://pcc.cimat.mx/), Mexico and probabilistic modeling and machine learning with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) at [RGU, UK](http://www.comp.rgu.ac.uk/computational-intelligence-research-group/).
+I completed a MS in Computer Science at the wonderful [CIMAT-Guanajuato](http://pcc.cimat.mx/) (Mexico) where I conducted research in stochastic optimization advised by [Dr. Arturo Hernandez](https://www.cimat.mx/~artha/).
+I did a research internship working with [Dr. John McCall](https://www3.rgu.ac.uk/dmstaff/mccall-john) in probabilistic modeling for optimization and machine learning.
+I received my BS degree in Computer Engineering from Instituto Tecnologico de Veracruz (Mexico) advised by [Dr. Rafael Rivera](https://scholar.google.com.mx/citations?hl=en&user=UoFV9LAAAAAJ).
+I completed my BS thesis in the CIMAT [undergraduate research thesis program](https://www.cimat.mx/es/node/714).

-Amazed to explore how basic research is transformed into technology I started my professional career working in the financial industry as a Quant developer.
-Currently I am a Software Engineer in tech.
-I am skilled in C++, Python and modern software engineering best practices.
+Amazed to explore how **basic research** is transformed into **technology** I started my professional career working in the financial industry as a Quant developer.
+Currently I am a Software Engineer in tech, skilled in C++, Python and modern software engineering best practices.

+I'm proudly :mexico: and also interested in contribuiting to diversity and visibility efforts in STEM communities.

+Feel free to reach out!